-Easy Cashew Chicken – Forget the takeout and cook in with this super easy Chinese-American dish.
-It’s simple, flavorful, and also great the next day if you have any left over.
+This Cashew Chicken recipe is a super easy Chinese-American dish that tastes better than take out!
+It’s a simple and flavorful stir fry that’s also great the next day, if you have any left over.

 Then, my friend Melissa (thankfully) reminded me of it last week.
 So I made it for the family.
 And everyone said, “Oh, I love this dish.
 How come you never make it anymore?”
 HA.